Bound state solutions with a linear combination of Yukawa plus four-parameter diatomic potentials using path integral approach: Thermodynamic properties: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the path integral treatment of a linear combination of Yukawa and four-parameter potentials used as a model to describe the diatomic molecule interaction.
-As we have shown, Green’s function associated with this potential cannot be evaluated for any deformation parameter in a unified manner.
-Making an appropriate approximation to deal with the centrifugal term, the energy spectrum and the normalized wave functions of the bound states are obtained from the poles of Green’s function and its residues.
-Evaluation of the partition function from the energy spectrum allowed us to assess some thermodynamic properties.
-To verify the accuracy of our results, a numerical evaluation of the energy levels as a function of the deformation and screening parameters for some diatomic molecules like $H_2,\, I_2,\, LiH,\, CO,\, HCl$, and $NO$, and the associated plots of the various thermodynamic functions are established.
+In this paper, we have investigated the path-integral treatment of a linear combination of Yukawa and four-parameter potentials used as a model for diatomic molecule interactions.
+As shown above, the Green’s function associated with this potential cannot be evaluated in a unified manner for arbitrary values of the deformation parameter.
+By introducing an appropriate approximation to treat the centrifugal term, we obtained the energy spectrum and the normalized wave functions of the bound states from the poles of the Green’s function and their residues.
+The partition function, derived from the energy spectrum, allowed us to evaluate several thermodynamic properties.
+To verify the accuracy of our results, we performed a numerical analysis of the energy levels as functions of the deformation and screening parameters for several diatomic molecules, namely $H_2$, $I_2$, $LiH$, $CO$, $HCl$, and $NO$, and we presented the corresponding plots of the various thermodynamic functions.